 The Accreditation Standards and Procedures set out the requirements that an initial teacher education (ITE) program must meet to be nationally accredited.
-They were initially developed in 2011 and revised in 2015, before being further updated in 2018.
+They were initially developed in 2011 and revised in 2015, with further updates made in 2018 and 2019.
 The Accreditation Standards and Procedures draw on the expertise and vision of the key experts in the sector and embody a commitment to driving improvement in ITE.

 These Standards and Procedures set out the requirements that an initial teacher education program must meet to be nationally accredited.
 They draw on the expertise and vision of teacher educators, employers of teachers, those in the teaching profession, in schools and early childhood settings and the broader education community, and embody the ongoing sector-wide commitment to driving improvement in teacher education.